-We believe that the growth of our business and our future success are dependent on many factors.
+We believe that our future business is dependent on many factors.
 While each of these factors presents significant opportunities for us, they also pose important challenges that we must successfully address to enable us to grow our business and improve our operations while staying true to our mission, including those discussed below and in the section entitled "Risk Factors".